jfdev001/biotic-pump-complex-network/README.md

-# CSSimjl
+# biotic-pump-complex-network

 Reproducing [Networks of forest ecosystems: Mathematical modeling of their biotic pump mechanism and resilience to certain patch deforestation](https://www.sciencedirect.com/science/article/pii/S1476945X20300386) as part of UvA's Complex System Simulation 2023 course.

 The `notebooks` folder contains selected figures reproduced from the paper, the `src` contains functions for implementing the model, and the `scripts` folder contains a plotting and simulation file.